 -Do you want to develop cultural intelligence?

-You will develop competences in the area of marketing and account management in the training industry.
+You will develop competencies in the area of marketing and account management in the training industry.

 – Advanced communication skills;